gosu/chingu/README.new.md

 not longer adapt to size-changes.

 ### Trait Animation

-Automatically load animations depending on the class-name, useful when having a lot of simple classes whose main purpose is displaying an animation.
+Automatically load animations depending on the class name, useful when having a lot of simple classes whose main purpose is displaying an animation.